oceanumeric/oceanumeric.github.io/docs/_blogs/guide-to-patent.md

 ---

-The first question came to my mind was "_where should I start?_" when I wanted to do patent analytics for my research project.
+The first question came to my mind was 'where should I start ?' when I wanted to do patent analytics for my research project.
 Like everyone, I ended up with Google or ChatGPT (if you got a chance to ask there).
 I found out that the EPO Worldwide Patent Statistical Database ([PATSTAT](https://www.epo.org/searching-for-patents/business/patstat.html){:target="_blank"})